-- 16. Define the following terms (3 points each): - a) temporal fovea an area of increased/very high cone (photoreceptor) density in the retinas of birds; the fovea is the part of the retina where images are perceived most sharply.
-The temporal fovea is an "extra" fovea in addition to the central fovea, which serves to enhance the binocular vision of predatory birds. - b) pigeon milk a liquid substance produced by pigeons, consisting of the shed lining of their crops, which they feed to their chicks. - c) tympaniform membrane the membrane held under tension in the syrinx of a bird; its vibration when air is passed over it produces sound. - d) Syrinx a sound producing structure in the throat (trachea) of birds.
+16. Define the following terms (3 points each: What, where, how):

+- a) temporal fovea an area of increased/very high cone (photoreceptor) density in the retinas of birds; the fovea is the part of the retina where images are perceived most sharply.
+The temporal fovea is an "extra" fovea in addition to the central fovea, which serves to enhance the binocular vision of predatory birds. - b) pigeon milk a liquid substance produced by pigeons, consisting of the shed lining of their crops, which they feed to their chicks. - c) tympaniform membrane Membrane in the syrinx.
+As the air moves over this membrane, the membrane vibrates, producing sound. - d) Syrinx a sound producing structure in the throat (trachea) of birds.